In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the illusory truth effect.

 The problem with hitting back with truth

-This effect is exploited by political campaigns.
+pPolitical campaigns often exploit this effect.
 With the massive number of false statements being made all around, fact-checking seems like a very reasonable thing to do.
 The problem is, though, that increases the familiarity of the original false information and thereby reinforces it.
 Also, we don’t process negations as effectively, so if the misinformation is that Jane is a thief, and the corrective information is that Jane is not a thief, the “not” can start to get kind of fuzzy in our minds.

 U.C.
 Berkeley Professor Emeritus George Lakoff suggests dealing with this by using a truth sandwich.
 While this tweet specifically mentions Donald Trump, it applies just as well to false statements coming from politicians who might not be quite as prolific in their lying.

 Believability isn’t required

 A study that looked at fake news headlines that appeared on Facebook during the 2016 U.S. presidential campaign found that only a single exposure was enough to trigger the illusory truth effect.
 This occurred even when the headlines themselves had low believability, were flagged by fact-checkers, and were inconsistent with the viewer’s political beliefs.
 However, blatantly absurd headlines did not trigger the illusory truth effect.
 The researchers said the results “suggest that social media platforms help to incubate belief in blatantly false news stories.”